What is a Community of Practice?

 Have you ever wished you could connect with others on campus who are doing work similar to yours?
 Do you have a great idea or approach that you'd love to pass on to those who work in your field?
 Communities of practice are a great way to share with and learn from others on the UBC campus and beyond.
 You will share ideas and suggestions, both face-to-face and electronically, about teaching and learning topics most relevant to you.

 Who can join?

 Anyone with an interest in teaching and learning!
-We welcome undergraduate and graduate students, faculty, staff and all others with a teaching or learning role or interest.
-To join a community of practice, visit the links at left or email email@example.com
+We welcome undergraduate and graduate students, faculty, staff, and all others with a teaching or learning role or interest.
+To join a community of practice, visit the links on the left or email email@example.com.